 The major access issue in this permit application is the occupation of sandy beach area by a structure and potential effects on shoreline sand supply and public access in contradiction of the policies set forth under Sections 30211 and 30221 of the Coastal Act.
-The proposed project is located on Puerco Beach, approximately 600 feet west (upcoast) from a vertical public coastal accessway and approximately 150 feet east (downcoast) from another vertical public coastal accessway.
+The proposed project is located on Puerco Beach, approximately 790 feet west (upcoast) from a vertical public coastal accessway.
 Furthermore, there are several lateral public access easements located on several lots near the project site.